This strand of our COMPASS programme focuses on nurturing craft curators at a crucial time in their careers.

 Curator, educator and maker Katy West will be leading the programme again, bringing over 15 years of experience working as an independent curator.
 Her practice considers the cultural status of craft workers, designers, and makers within the fields of material production.
 Notable past projects include Bothy Stores for The Bothy Project, Modern Languages for Crafts Council and the India Street exhibition and project.

-The cohort will explore a range of approaches to curating projects, including commissioning makers and researching archives.
-The programme will consider how to engage contemporary practitioners in dialogue about practice and develop mutually beneficial curatorial projects.
-This year’s programme will also be looking at curating through the lens of archival practices – exploring diverse types of archives, how they relate to craft practice and considering the roles of archives in developing curatorial project.
+The cohort will also be looking at curating through the lens of archival practices – exploring diverse types of archives, how they relate to craft practice and considering the roles of archives in developing curatorial projects.

 About COMPASS